I recently wrote an article on some of the challenges of learning to read, write and spell. Here are some excerpts from that longer article:

-Lexercise solves this problem by using web-conferencing technology to bring an experienced professional into the home to perform a language processing evaluation and then to guide you in weekly, online Orton-Gillingham therapy sessions.
-It is private, secure, interactive and highly motivating.
+Lexercise solves this problem by using web-conferencing technology to bring an experienced professional into the home to perform a language processing evaluation and then guide you in weekly, online Orton-Gillingham therapy sessions.
+It is private, secure, interactive, and highly motivating.

-To get answers to your questions and to schedule a consultation with a clinician, please contact me at AskSandie@Lexercise.com or 1-919-747-4557.
+To get answers to your questions and to schedule a consultation with a clinician, please contact us at Info@Lexercise.com or 1-919-747-4557.